Benfam/docker-tools-for-metagenomics/docs/tutorial/multi-container-apps/index.md

 !!! warning Setting Connection Settings via Env Vars
     While using env vars to set connection settings is generally ok for development, it is **HIGHLY DISCOURAGED** when running applications in production.
-Diogo Monica, the former lead of security at Docker, [wrote a fantastic blog post](https://diogomonica.com/2017/03/27/why-you-shouldnt-use-env-variables-for-secret-data/)
+Diogo Monica, a former lead of security at Docker, [wrote a fantastic blog post](https://diogomonica.com/2017/03/27/why-you-shouldnt-use-env-variables-for-secret-data/)
     explaining why.